GoCarrot/teak-unity/docs/working-with-unity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To schedule a notification from your game, use::

-    IEnumerator TeakNotification.ScheduleNotification(string creativeId, string defaultMessage,
+    IEnumerator TeakNotification.ScheduleNotification(string scheduleName, string defaultMessage,
         long delayInSeconds, System.Action<TeakNotification.Reply> callback)

 Parameters
-    :creativeId: A value used to identify the message creative in the Teak CMS e.g. "daily_bonus"
+    :scheduleName: A value used to identify the message creative in the Teak CMS e.g. "daily_bonus"

     :defaultMessage: The text to use in the notification if there are no modifications in the Teak CMS.